Recruit review: Checking in with VCU's 2021 signees

 It was another gaudy statistical outing for DeLoach: 23 points, 18 rebounds, five blocks, four assists and a pair of steals.
 But the sticking point was defense.

-Combine Academy features guard Robert Dillingham, who 247Sports rates the No. 10 player nationally in the Class of 2023.
+Combine Academy features guard Robert Dillingham, whom 247Sports rates as the No. 10 player nationally in the Class of 2023.

-DeLoach wanted to show what he could do and, down the stretch, he shouldered the assignment of guarding Dillingham.
-DeLoach is 6-9, and Dillingham 6-1.
+DeLoach wanted to show what he could do, and down the stretch, he guarded Dillingham.
+DeLoach is 6-9 and Dillingham 6-1.

 “He’s quick enough to stay in front of guards and long enough to contest,” Johnson said.
 “So it was one of those games where he was playing really well, but he also took the onus of the matchup on the other team.”